Peterpiotr/siguren-documentation/docs/source/installation/mechanical-installation/tl-assembly.rst

 .. warning::
     | The MS Torque Limiter being delivered is rated for the application; the limiter part should never be dismantled.
     | Never add nor withdraw a spring during normal functioning of the winch.
-    | Any maintenance operation should be done by SIGUREN or an authorized representative
+    | Any maintenance operation should be done by SIGUREN technologies or an authorized representative